UOA-CS732-SE750-Students-2024/project-group-careless-crayfish/README.md

 1. `cd e2eTests`
 2. `npm run test:e2e`

-If you raise a pr, Github Actions will trigger with the `./github/workflow/ci.yml` workflow which runs all automated tests
+If you raise a pr, Github Actions will trigger with the `./.github/workflow/ci.yml` workflow which runs all automated tests

 ---

 # 7. Deployment

-We deploy by using Github Actions to archive source code and ssh into ec2.
-See `.github/workflows/cd.yml`
+We deploy by using Github Actions.
+See `./.github/workflows/cd.yml`

 Q & A